-By default Avastar does add weights to the physics bones.
-However we provide a Physics generator which adds Weightmaps for the physics bones.
+By default Avastar does not add weights to the physics bones.
+However we provide a Physics generator which generates physics Weightmaps for the physics bones.

 When physics has been generated, you get 4 new Fitting Sliders for Butt, Pecs, Back and Handles.
 You use those sliders to adjust the weights for the specific regions.

-Hint: The sliders are split into 2 sections:
+Hint: The sliders are split into 2 regions: